spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/aks.md

 2. Fill the basic cluster profile information such as **Name**, **Description**, **Tags** and **Cloud Account**.

 3. In the **Cloud Account** dropdown list, select the Azure Cloud account or create a new one.
-See the [Creating an Azure Cloud Account](azure-cloud.md) section above.
+Refer to the [Creating an Azure Cloud Account](azure-cloud.md) section above.

 4. Next, in the **Cluster profile** tab from the **Managed Kubernetes** list, pick **AKS**, and select the AKS cluster